back to top

-I will talk about what is pulse width modulation (PWM), how this technology is useful to electronics and robotics projects and how to use it.
+I will talk about what pulse width modulation (PWM) is, how this technology is useful to electronics and robotics projects, and how to use it.

 Why use PWM?

-Exist situation where is needed control the power of a load which can be a DC motor, a relay, a lamp, etc. It is possible to control linearly a load using a potentiometer or a rheostat.
+Exist a situation where it is needed control the power of a load, which can be a DC motor, a relay, a lamp, etc. It is possible to control a load linearly using a potentiometer or a rheostat.

-There is a parameter called duty cycle which says how long there is current in the load.
-Calculating the duty cycle in %, which is width pulse per the wave’s period.
+There is a parameter called duty cycle, which says how long there is current in the load.
+Calculating the duty cycle in %, which is width of the pulse per the wave’s period.

 DutyCycle=100\cdot\frac{Largura}{Período}